mixxxdj/mixxx/source/glossary.rst

      A mixing technique used to establish a similar tempo with two or more tracks, making them sound like just one track.

+   beatgrid
+     A series of markers that point to the location of beats within the track.
+     Beatgrids are used for advanced mixing functions such as track sync, precise effects synchronization, looping and accurate :term:`BPM` representation.

    MIDI
      Short for for Musical Instrument Digital Interface.
 A digital communications language and hardware specification enabling compatible